delemissis/dTheme/README.md

 ### Comments

-- Dark Theme keeps looses its settings when navigating to different pages on the blog.
+- Dark Theme looses its settings when navigating to different pages on the blog.